CRamosC11/Obitools/Metabarcoding analysis code with Obitools 4.4.0.md

 `module load fastqc´
-Unzip folders with forward and reverse sequences `gunzip -k 250207_A00902_A_L002_BFTV-2_R1.fastq.gz gunzip -k 250207_A00902_A_L002_BFTV-2_R2.fastq.gz´ Fastqc generates a zip file within the directory with images and a report of the analysis
+Unzip folders with forward and reverse sequences `gunzip -k 250207_A00902_A_L002_BFTV-2_R1.fastq.gz gunzip -k 250207_A00902_A_L002_BFTV-2_R2.fastq.gz´ Fastqc generates a zip file within the directory with images and a report of the analysis.
+Link of both reports in this repository: BSM24_FastQC_TrnL_R2_fastqc and BSM24_FastQC_TrnL_R1_fastqc
 ## Quality report
 In this report we are analysing the quality of the forward sequences.
 Reverse sequences don´t show any anomalies or quality problems therefore we just show the graphs of the forward sequences file.
 ### Quality score per base of all sequences